Zomega/garnets/docs/README.md

 *   **Review and Refine Simulation Depth for Specific Scenarios:**
     *   Further investigate and potentially implement more detailed checks or logging for specific scenarios, such as the conditions for habitability on moons of gas giants or the specific criteria that defined "Sphinx-like" planets in the original.

-By addressing these areas, the Python port can evolve into a more versatile and feature-rich tool for planetary system simulation, building upon the strong foundation of the original StarGen.

 ## Remaining Tasks and TODOs

-This section lists pending tasks, areas for improvement, and explicit TODO items that were noted during the documentation process, primarily referencing comments or pending work within the source code.

 **For `chemtable.py`:**
 *   Improve accuracy of `melt` and `boil` points, potentially using phase diagrams that consider pressure variations.